Applied-Curiosity/architecture_diagrams/README.md

 Our cloud architecture diagrams are designed to capture detailed solution architectures.
 We use a layered approach:

-1. Abstract Layer: High-level overview of the system
+1. Abstract Layer: High-level overview of the system (this could be the C4 diagram)
 2. Networking Layer: Network topology and connections
 3. Storage Layer: Major storage resources
 4. Compute Layer: Compute resources where needed